Essay No. 001

 This blog is where I think out loud while that's still happening.

 Lately, I've been quite interested in Go.
-I came to me as another language, another syntax to memorize.
+It came to me as another language, another syntax to memorize.
 What stopped me was the concurrency model.
 Goroutines aren't just cheap threads.
 The language is making an argument: stop managing execution, start thinking about communication.
 That inversion sat with me for a few days before it clicked.
 I'll probably write a lot about it.

 This blog is closer to a journal where the entries happen to involve compilers and the occasional crisis of confidence that nobody in tech talks about honestly enough.
 I want to get better, at building things that hold, at understanding the layers I depend on, at writing clearly enough that future-me can read this without cringing too hard.